-Product Title of Certificate Attestation Required on Certificate Purpose Requesting Authority or Organization Livestock 1.
-Health Certificate Livestock are disease free, were given all required vaccinations and meet all Saudi Arabian animal quarantine regulations.
+Product Title of Certificate station Required on ificate Purpose Requesting Authority or Organization Livestock 1.
+Health Certificate all rec tock are disease free, were given quired vaccinations and meet all Arabian animal quarantine ations.
 Animal Health Ministry of Environment, Water and Agriculture (MEWA) 2.
-Pedigree Certificate Certify that the exported animal meets the importer's animal breed quality requirements if the animal is imported for breeding purpose.
+Pedigree Certificate the in requir by that the exported animal meets apporter's animal breed quality rements if the animal is imported eeding purpose.
 To ascertain genealogical record of the animal Importing company 3.
-Animal Health Report Up-to-date report on animal health.
-Information on status of animal health from the time it left an exporting country port until it arrives at a Saudi port MEWA

-Product Title of Certificate Attestation Required on Certificate Purpose Requesting Authority or Organization Bovine, Poultry Meat and Products 1.
+Animal Health Report Up-to -date report on animal health.
+Information on status of animal health from the time it left an exporting country port until it arrives at a Saudi port MEWA Bovine, Poultry Meat and Products 1.
 Health Certificate Meat is free from disease and fit for human consumption.
 Food safety Saudi Food and Drug Authority (SFDA) 2.
-Halal Certificate and Certificate of Islamic Slaughter Slaughtering has taken place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures.
+Halal Certificate at Certificate of Islamic Slaughter Slaughtering has taken place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures.
 Religious Conformity to Islamic slaughtering rituals SFDA 3.
-Animal Protein Feed Free Certificate FSIS certificate to confirm that U.S. bovine animals or poultry slaughtered were not fed with feed containing processed animal-protein.
-FSIS certifications are provided for U.S. bovine (beef and veal) or poultry meat producers who participate in AMS's Export Verification (EV) Programs for Saudi Arabia.
-Religious Conformity to Islamic Halal food SFDA 4.
-Poultry Stunning Free Certificate (requested by SFDA) SFDA has requested an FSIS certificate confirming that stunning is not used in the poultry slaughtering process Religious Conformity to Islamic Halal food SFDA
+Animal Protein Fed Free Certificate ed FSIS certificate to confirm that U.S. bovine animals or poultry slaughtered were not fed with feed containing processed animal-protein.
+FSIS certifications are provided for U.S. bovine (beef and veal) or poultry meat producers who participate in AMS's Export Verification (EV) Programs for Saudi Religious Conformity to Islamic Halal food SFDA

-Product Title of Certificate Attestation Required on Certificate Purpose Requesting Authority or Organization Dairy Products Health Certificate Products contain no harmful level of contaminants and fit for human consumption.
+Arabia.
+4. Poultry Stunning Free Certificate (requested by SFDA) SFDA has requested an FSIS certificate confirming that stunning is not used in the poultry slaughtering process Religious Conformity to Islamic Halal food SFDA Dairy Products Health Certificate Products contain no harmful level of contaminants and fit for human consumption.
 Food safety SFDA Veterinary Certificate Among other things, it attests milk is derived from cows in which BSE has not been officially identified and bovine herds were not fed with protein derived from animal ruminant.
 Food safety SFDA Egg and Egg Products Health Certificate Egg products have been processed to ensure the destruction of all pathogen agents, especially Salmonella.
-Food safety SFDA Products have been processed against any contamination before and after processing.
+Products have been processed against any contamination before and after processing.
 Egg products have been processed in an approved establishment under official health supervision.
-Based on of a national control scheme, egg products comply with the importing country of origin or international standards regarding residue of chemical contaminants, such as dioxins, pesticides, veterinary drugs etc or any other contaminations

-Product Title of Certificate Attestation Required on Certificate Purpose Requesting Authority or Organization Egg and Egg Products Health Certificate Egg products have been processed to ensure the destruction of all pathogen agents, especially Salmonella.
-Food safety SFDA Products have been processed against any contamination before and after processing.
-Egg products have been processed in an approved establishment under official health supervision.
-Based on of a national control scheme, egg products comply with the importing country of origin or international standards regarding residue of chemical contaminants, such as dioxins, pesticides, veterinary drugs etc or any other contaminations
+Based on of a national control scheme, egg products comply with the importing country of origin or international standards regarding residue of chemical contaminants, such as dioxins, pesticides, veterinary drugs etc or any other contaminations Food safety SFDA

+Egg and Egg Health Certificate Egg products have been Food safety SFDA

+Products processed to ensure the

+destruction of all pathogen

+agents, especially Salmonella.

+Products have been processed

+against any contamination

+before and after processing.

+Egg products have been

+processed in an approved

+establishment under official

+health supervision.

+Based on of a national control

+scheme, egg products comply

+with the importing country of

+origin or international

+standards regarding residue of

+chemical contaminants, such

+as dioxins, pesticides,

+veterinary drugs etc or any

+other contaminations